In this step-by-step guide, you will learn to configure AWS Load Balancer Controller on EKS with detailed workflows and configurations.

 --set serviceAccount.create=false \

-To check whether the Load Balancer Controller is deployed or not, use the following command.
+To check whether the Load Balancer Controller has been deployed, use the following command.

 kubectl get ingressclass

-I am deploying a Nginx Deployment object with three replicas for testing purposes.
+I am deploying an Nginx Deployment object with three replicas for testing purposes.

 cat >nginx-deployment.yaml <<EOF